meceqs/meceqs/docs/fundamentals.md

 * __MessageContext:__
     A context object that is passed from middleware to middleware.
 It holds the envelope and additional data like cancellation tokens, the current user etc. This is similar to the `HttpContext` type from ASP.NET Core.
-* __Result objects:__
+* __Response objects:__
-    For synchronous request/response messaging, the pipeline can be invoked with an expected result type and any *middleware* can set the `MessageContext.Result` property to return the result object to the caller.
+    For synchronous request/response messaging, the pipeline can be invoked with an expected response type and any *middleware* can set the `MessageContext.Response` property to return the response object to the caller.
     This is similar to the `HttpContext.Response` feature in ASP.NET Core.

 ## Messages